FelipePinhoUFC/RadarLivreCollector/README.md

 ```

 Then, your server is going to show any ADS-B transceiver equipped aircraft that gets within range.

+* You can stop sending data to the server by pressing CTRL+C(in the terminal).

 <!--
 ## Built With